keithbuhler/keithbuhler.github.io/index.md

 Or are you already part of a school that is tired, deadlocked, running low on funds, or getting weird?

 I'm Keith Buhler and my mission is to advance Christian education throughout the nation and the world.

+We need more, high quality, sustainable schools -- not later, now!

 I founded a parochial school at an Orthodox Church in CA.